 Gabe’s independent research explores the possible interactive effects of agrochemicals – insecticides and fungicides – on insect communities.
 Gabe earned Distinction for this work and his first-authored paper is currently in-prep for a peer-reviewed journal.

-Gabe graduated from UIUC in the spring of 2021 and plans to pursue a graduate program related to his interest in epidemiology and public health.
+Gabe graduated from UIUC in the spring of 2021 and is currently pursing a master’s degree in public health at the University of Chicago.

 Justine joined the Harmon-Threatt lab in the spring of 2020 and has helped with trait measurements for the collared lizard project.